 Art Collages

-Pablo Picasso and Georges Braque, who created an early form of art collage at the beginning of the 20th century, are the founders of the collage technique in art today.
-The name of the first works created in this way was Papier collé, which translated into English means "pasted paper".
-The aim here was to use the decorative elements of Cubism, which had previously only been imitated in painting, as independent components within the picture.
+Pablo Picasso and Georges Braque, who created an early form of art collage at the beginning of the 20th century, are considered the founders of the collage technique in art today.
+The name of first works created in this way was known as "Papier collé", or in English "pasted paper".
+The aim here was to incorporate the decorative elements of Cubism, which had previously only been imitated through painting, as independent components within the picture.
 This created an emphatic closeness to reality but, at the same time, established a particular abstraction, since the individual elements detached from the objects from which they originated.
-This basic principle remains in art collages to this day so that each work combines reality reference and abstraction in equal measure.
-In this way, entirely new narrative worlds emerge.
+This fundamental principle of combining realism and abstraction has persisted in art collages to this day, giving rise to entirely new narrative worlds.

 Paper, Wallpaper, Wood - Art Collages Composed of a Wide Variety of Elements